-Goal and How the Action(s) are Designed to Address Metric(s) to Monitor Action # Identified Need(s) Need(s) Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the 2023 CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
-Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills. students in their ELD SGI courses and with System 44 to address the identified needs.
+On the 2024 CA Dashboard, our ELPI status became orange at 37.5%.
+Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
+Scope: Limited to Unduplicated Student Group(s) tutor.
+We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs.
 Throughout the year and on an ongoing basis, we will address students' needs by providing an EL Paraprofessional or other trained bilingual support personnel.
-This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Students will receive individualized support based on their specific English proficiency level.
-We use an in We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
-Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
-Scope: Limited to Unduplicated Student Group(s) collaboration with students and families.
-Implementing our Designated and Integrated English language development (ELD) is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
-ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
-Support staff will provide specific language We will also consider input from the parents of participating students to enhance the quality of the program provided.
+This includes, but is not limited to EL We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
+Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using realtime tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.